 As asset allocation accounts for 80-90% of investment performance, only a dynamic asset allocation strategy allocates enough resources to the key decisions that drive performance.

 Furthermore, it is a flexible strategy that can adjust to a changing economic and market environment and can benefit from the incongruence of political, economic and investment market cycles in the current globalised and multi-polar world.

 Active funds tend to underperform in the long-term, are expensive and monitoring active managers tends to be a distraction from the key asset allocation decisions.
-Quantrust prefers index products so it has more time to focus on the key asset allocation decision.
+We prefer to invest through index funds which are cheap and give us more time to focus on the key asset allocation decisions.